Ewanrigg

 The We Will campaign: Transforming youth mental health awareness

 In 2017, the partnership supported eight young people aged 13–17 with lived experience of poor mental health to create and deliver the We Will campaign.
 This group wanted to start a youth mental health revolution” by enabling people to listen to young people without judgement.
-The campaign led change in schools, families and communities, while creating a new generation of trained mental health first-aiders.
+The campaign led change in schools, families, and communities, while creating a new generation of trained mental health first-aiders.

 The We Will campaign group delivered their campaign over seven years.
 Key achievements included:

-• Training an Ewanrigg Big Local partnership worker as a Mental Health First Aid trainer, who then went on to train over 300 adults to identify and respond to signs of poor mental health.
+• Training an Ewanrigg Big Local partnership worker as a Mental Health First Aid trainer, who went on to train over 300 adults to identify and respond to signs of poor mental health.

 • Working with school senior leadership teams to set up mental health initiatives and creating practical guides for improving youth mental health in schools and workplaces.
 One school leader said that the campaign taught us a lot about how to do this with a really student-centred approach”.

-• Working with health commissioners to improve services, which helped establish Mental Health Support Teams across more than forty schools.
+• Working with health commissioners to improve services, which helped establish Mental Health Support Teams across more than 40 schools.
 In 2019, one of the We Will team chaired a meeting at the Palace of Westminster, where participants included the minister responsible for mental health and inequalities.

 We Will attracted global media coverage and won numerous accolades, including a National Mental Health and Wellbeing Award in 2020.